zhaoak/from-scratch-social-media-site/README.md

     - same as profile page, without links to other pages at top

+### Chatroom page

+    - section for all messages to be rendered to
+    - Input form for user message and anything else to send with message, using a button
+    - Scrolling window on page to see previous messages
+    - sticky form and header bar

 ## State (everything you need to track internally using JS variables)

 ### (All pages)